Abelarm/tfce_brainvoyager/README.md

 # tfce_brainvoyager
-A plugin for BrainVoyager that implements the TFCE tecnicque.
+A plugin for BrainVoyager that implements the TFCE technique.

 This repository consists of various implementations of the TFCE algorithm, (for now) without permutation testing.